mustneerar7/GDSC-solutions-challenge-24/README.md

 npx expo prebuild
 npx expo run:android / run:ios
 ```
+or install app-debug.apk from releases, open the app on phone, run the server by `npx expo start` and pick the server from app (similar to Expo go).

 **Note**: You need to run `npx expo prebuild` before running the project for the first time or after adding a new package to the project.
 Other than that it can be skipped.
+When using app-debug.apk, both server and the device runing app must be on the same network.